yenbohuang/atlassian-demo/README.md

 /opt/atlassian/jira/conf/server.xml
 ```

+### SMTP server for debugging

+Use the following values and tail container logs for debugging.
+No mail is actually send out.
+* Host:	atlassian-demo-python-smtpd
+* SMTP Port: 25

 ## Replace server ID

 When local DB and volume are recreated, server ID is re-generated.
 Follow these KBs and replace it by the one for trial key.
 Remember restart docker container after service ID is updated.